 When the charger is in operation and nearing completion of its cycle, the "CHG" zone indicates the power pack is being fully charged.
 This assures you of proper charger operation.
 After the charging cycle is completed, the indication should be "F" or higher, to be interpreted as "full".
-Use of heavy work attachments or high loads on the tractor will cause the indicator needle to drop below "F" as the heavy drain period begins.
-The fuel level gage will always read lower during heavy power usage.
-When the gage consistently reads below empty, the load should be reduced until the indicator needle returns to the green area or the tractor is recharged enough to permit further operation.
+Use of heavy work attachments or high loads on the tractor will cause the needle to drop below (F) as the heavy drain period begins.
+The fuel level gauge will always read lower during heavy power usage.
+When the gauge consistently reads below empty, the load should be reduced until the needle returns to the green area or the tractor recharges enough to permit further operation.

-While the right red zone represents "over-charge", the left one represents "overdischarge".
-If either of these zones are indicated after charging, check the trouble-shooting tips on page 18.
+While the right red zone represents "overcharge", the left one represents "overdischarge".
+If either of these zones are indicated after charging, check the trouble-shooting tips on page 15.
 If proper operation is not restored by the suggestions there, disengage the power disconnect and consult your dealer.

-POWER USE GAGE
+POWER USE GAUGE

-Proper use of the power use gage can extend the ELEC-TRAK tractor range considerably.
-Continued operation with an indication in the red or "HIGH" section of the gage should be avoided.
+Proper use of the power use gauge can extend the ELEC-TRAK tractor range considerably.
+Continued operation with an indication in the red or "HIGH" section of the gauge should be avoided.
 Prolonged operation with this indication will result in more rapid discharge of the power pack and is usually due to improper choice of speed-torque range or a jammed attachment.
-Whenever possible the speed control should be maintained in the recommended "DRIVE" position for most efficient operation.
+Whenever possible the speed control should be maintained in the recommended "CRUISE" position (light on) for most efficient operation.

-During normal tractor operation, the power use gage indicator should remain in the green or lower yellow zone when proper gear selection has been made with the range selector.
-Heavy work such as snow removal and tilling may require operation in the red zone.
+During normal tractor operation, the power use gauge indicator should remain in the green or lower yellow zone when proper gear selection has been made with the range selector.
+Heavy work such as snow removal and heavy tilling may require operation in the red zone.